mooromets/vacancy-mining/README.md

 Text-mining are applied to Data Science vacancies (Germany, BaWu, english) and the key required skills are extracted.

 ## Run
-To run the project, run key_skills.Rmd
+To run the project, "knit" [key_skills.Rmd](key_skills.Rmd)

 ## Buit with
 RWeka - for tokenization
 tm - main text maining functions
 SnowballC - word stemming

 ## Authors